-10.03 A grievance resulting from a complaint of several individuals, or several individual grievances regarding the same circumstances may be consolidated and submitted at Step 2 of the Grievance Procedure, within 20 business days after the date on which the circumstances giving rise to the complaint(s) originated, or occurred, or ought reasonably to have been known by the grieving parties.
+A grievance resulting from a complaint of several individuals, or several individual grievances regarding the same circumstances may be consolidated and submitted at Step 1 of the Grievance Procedure, within 20 business days after the date on which the circumstances giving rise to the complaint(s) originated, or occurred, or ought reasonably to have been known by the grieving parties.
+Where the grievance affects individuals from more than 1 Faculty, it shall be originated at Step 2.
+The Parties agree to follow the same process for a group grievance as described above in Article 10.01(c).